 1• Visiting, moving or relocating to Amsterdam

-Firstly, before you begin your married life in Amsterdam start with the planning process.
+Firstly, get to grips with the planning process before you begin your married life in Amsterdam.
 Have you relocated permanently to Holland?
 Is your fiancé (e) a Dutch national (citizen)?
 And do you both have your own set of rules, conventions and strong values?
 Well, if you wish to have a Dutch wedding for two, you must apply (for Dutch citizens only), be issued and granted with a residence permit.

 2• Sort out the legal side of your Dutch wedding for two